-Remediation of the Ashland 1 site began in June of 1999, and shipment of material is ongoing and is expected to be completed by July of 2000.
-Recycling of the material will commence in mid- to late 2000, after a majority of the material had been received at the Mill.
-Challenges being overcome to complete this project include (1) identifying the best-value location to accept the excavated material; (2) meeting regulatory requirements with IUC obtaining an NRC license amendment to accept and process the material as an alternate feed in a licensed uranium mill; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process in the Mill's NRC-licensed uranium tailings facility.
-The program in place is designed to meet these challenges with no lost-time accidents, while gaining the added value of environmental and cost benefits of using recycling as an alternative to direct disposal.
-In particular, excavation from Ashland 1 and processing of the Ashland 1 material at the White Mesa Mill will result in a cleaner environment at Tonawanda, a cost avoidance of up to \$4M, beneficial recovery of source material, and environmentally protective disposal of byproduct material.
+Challenges that were met for the Ashland 2 project, and are being met to implement the Ashland 1 project include: (1) identifying the best-value location to accept the excavated material; (2) meeting regulatory requirements, through IUC obtaining an NRC license amendment to accept and process the material as an alternate feed in a licensed uranium mill; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process in the Mill's NRC-licensed uranium tailings facility as 11e.(2) byproduct material.
+For the Ashland FUSRAP sites, the Corps is meeting these challenges while remediating the sites in an environmentally protective and safe manner, and gaining the added value of environmental and cost benefits of using recycling as an alternative to direct disposal.
+In addition, use of the VE concept is expected to result in a total avoidance of \$15 to \$20 million in additional Federal taxpayer costs, while reducing the radioactivity of the byproduct requiring disposal, and providing for environmentally protective disposal of such byproduct.